psi4/psi4/doc/sphinxman/source/external.rst

    Path in which the Python interpreter looks for modules to import.
 For
    |PSIfour|, these are generally :ref:`plugins <sec:plugins>` or databases.

-   .. note:: Configuring |PSIfour| through :envvar:`PSIPATH` is preferred
+   .. note:: While once configuring |PSIfour| through :envvar:`PSIPATH` was preferred
-      to modifying this environment variable.
+      to modifying this environment variable, now `PYTHONPATH` is preferred for Python moduels to accommodate QCEngine.

    Modification of :envvar:`PYTHONPATH` can be done in three ways, equivalently.